Promoting critical thinking and creativity

 Kids love learning at SAS...Perhaps it is the experiential learning, the constant communication with teachers at meals, walking about campus where you mingle with the teachers, or simply sitting by a bonfire talking to faculty on a Friday night...
-[My] child was excited about Macbeth, wanted to please her Algebra teacher because he loved math and made it fun, went to Greece with her history teacher and has now been reading mythology all summer, lived on an island for six days studying marine life with the dean of students, and had a Chinese teacher who not only had the kids speak it in class for the entire period but also every time they saw him around."
+[My] child was excited about Macbeth, wanted to please her Algebra teacher because he loved math and made it fun, went to Greece with her history teacher and has now been reading mythology all summer, lived on an island for six days studying marine life with the academic dean, and had a Chinese teacher who not only had the kids speak it in class for the entire period but also every time they saw him around."

 Stephanie Wright, current parent